theforeman/foreman_templates/README.md

 * `:diff` (text, may be nil), or
   * `:old` and `:new` (in which case this plugin will calculate the diff)
 * :result` (text, may be nil).

-## TODO

-* Add a button to the UI with Deface to run the rake task

 ## Copyright